Introducing API Playground (and YouTube Monitoring!) Learn more

 (Note that we're still using BeautifulSoup here instead of raw searching for the string in case someone decided to troll us by including the raw string /authwall?trk= in their profile.
 Hey, it could happen.)

-Although this is how to detect the authwall, actually bypassing it is a lot more complicated and out of the scope of this article; we aren't going to share how Proxycurl does it (sorry!).
+Although this is how to detect the authwall, actually bypassing it is a lot more complicated and out of the scope of this article.
+I'm not going to publish bypass instructions here.
+That's where the article stops being a tutorial and starts becoming a liability.

 Scraping LinkedIn yourself is hard, but scraping LinkedIn doesn't have to be

-What do I put into the Proxycurl API, and what do I get out?
+What did you put into the Proxycurl API, and what did you get out?

-If you've been paying close attention, you might have noticed I've now said two slightly different things - I mentioned the Person Profile Endpoint in the introduction, and now here's the Person Lookup Endpoint.
-What's that all about?
-Yes, these are different endpoints, and yes, they give you different things.
-The Proxycurl docs have an ELI5 listing all of our endpoints that gives you a what-you-have-what-you-get directory so you can figure out which one to use.
-And you thought address books were outdated!
+If you've been paying close attention, you might have noticed I've now said two slightly different things.
+I mentioned the Person Profile Endpoint in the introduction, and then here's the Person Lookup Endpoint.
+Yes, these were different endpoints, and yes, they returned different things.

-For now, though, let's concern ourselves with the Person Profile Endpoint, this one's just a bit shinier to show off in a tutorial.
-You can find this endpoint nested under the People API.
-It assumes you have a LinkedIn URL and you want to get a bunch of information about that person.
+For the purposes of this tutorial, let's concern ourselves with the Person Profile Endpoint, because it was the cleanest one to show off.
+It assumed you had a LinkedIn URL and you wanted to get a bunch of information about that person.

-What you get will be a response in JSON format.
-No parsing of any sort will be needed.
-Even timestamps are given to you as objects, so you can feed them to datetime without doing any string parsing.
+What you got was a response in JSON format.
+No parsing of any sort was needed.
+Even timestamps were given to you as objects, so you could feed them to datetime without doing string parsing.

-Exactly how much is that "bunch" of information we mentioned above?
-It depends on how much any given person has made available on their profile.
-First of all, the user needs to have made their profile public in the first place; private profiles will 404.
-You will never be charged for a request that returns an error code.
+Exactly how much was that "bunch" of information?
+It depended on how much any given person had made available on their profile.
+First of all, the user had to make their profile public in the first place, private profiles would 404.
+You were never charged for a request that returned an error code.

-There's a bit more, though.
-Proxycurl can attempt to go above and beyond, and scrape the following fields if you request them:
+There was a bit more, though.
+Proxycurl could attempt to go above and beyond, and scrape the following fields if you requested them:

 • skills